Methodology

 • Ember Climate:Renewable electricity %, fossil %, grid carbon intensity

-• Our World in Data / Global Carbon Project:Cumulative CO₂, global share, temperature attribution
+• Our World in Data / GCP:Cumulative CO2, global share, temperature attribution

 Scores updated annually.
 Current scoring year: 2024.
-VisualClimate is an independent platform and is not affiliated with any of the above organizations.
+VisualClimate is not affiliated with any of the above organizations.